near/NEPs/specs/Standards/Wallets/InjectedWallets.md

 ## Summary

-Standard interface for injected wallets to maintain a consistent dApp experience.
+Standard interface for injected wallets.

 ## Motivation

-After working with various wallets such as Sender and Math Wallet, it's clear the lack of a standard has made it difficult for dApps to support more than one wallet.

-## Terminology

-- **Signed in**: The state of whether a dApp has access to one or more accounts in the form of `FunctionCall` access keys.
+dApps are finding it increasingly difficult to support the ever expanding choice of wallets due to their wildly different implementations.
+While projects such as [Wallet Selector](https://github.com/near/wallet-selector) attempt to mask this problem, it's clear the ecosystem is crying out for a standard that will not only benefit dApps but make it easier for existing wallets to add support for NEAR.

 ## What is an Injected Wallet?

-Injected wallets are browser extensions that implement the `Wallet` API (see below) via `window.near` where dApps can determine which wallet is available by inspecting the `id` property.
+Injected wallets are browser extensions that implement the `Wallet` API (see below) on the `window` object.
+To avoid namespace collisions seen in other chains such as Ethereum, wallets will mount under their own key within `window.near` (e.g. `window.near.sender`).

-> Note: It's difficult to overlook the drawback of having a single namespace for wallets (even if Ethereum does this).
-Users must disable other wallets to avoid conflicts.
-Maybe `window.near` should be `Record<string, Wallet>`.
 This approach solves the problem of detecting which wallet(s) are available and supports multiple injected wallets simultaneously!

 ### Wallet API